 Be Flexible, be effective: be resilient this year

-A dear friend of mine recently passed away, to cap a year of sudden losses of those known and unknown as well as the monumental global political and social upheavals.
-Georgettes death was not a shock, she was 95 and had been a client of mine for 20 years, and as she entered her final year she demanded of me that when she died I was not to be sad, but dance and be happy.
+A dear friend of mine who passed away a few years ago, demanded of me that when she died I was not to be sad, but dance and be happy.
 Don’t cry, laugh.
 Georgette was a tough lady, a combination of an Italian father and German mother, she had no children but amassed a huge extended family of friends who were drawn to her and her husband Peter like moths to a flame.
 I will miss her stubbornness, her naughtiness, her joy, her fierce anger, her honesty and her sheer resilience.

 As I enter the new year and a period of certain uncertainty, I can only hope that my own resilience is as robust as the late Mrs Georgette Collins, of Stanley Studios, Chelsea.